ayushsingh-22/Safe_Stream/readme.md

-# Sales Studio TV Launcher
+# Safe Stream TV Launcher

-Sales Studio is a cutting-edge Android TV launcher developed using **Kotlin** and **Jetpack Compose**, providing a streamlined, secure, and user-friendly interface.
+Safe Stream is a cutting-edge Android TV launcher developed using **Kotlin** and **Jetpack Compose**, providing a streamlined, secure, and user-friendly interface.
 Engineered for effortless navigation, it features robust overlay permission management and a PIN-protected exit mechanism, ensuring both accessibility and security.

 ## 📌 Key Features